-Data Collection Instruments: The data collection instruments for the study comprised of marketing information system questionnaire, decision-making questionnaire, customer satisfaction questionnaire and sales volume questionnaire which was developed and validated by the researchers.
-It is a Likert type scale anchored on a seven point likert scale.
+The data collection instruments for the study comprised of marketing information system questionnaire, decision-making questionnaire, customer satisfaction questionnaire and sales volume questionnaire which was developed and validated by the researchers.
+It is a likert type scale anchored on a seven point likert scale.
 Its response format ranges from "Strongly Disagree" (1) to "Strongly Agree" (5).
 The scale was subjected to item analysis in order to ensure it is valid and reliable.
-It yielded reliability alpha coefficient of 0.79, 0.87 and 0.76 respectively which is consistent with Nunnaly and Bernstein (1994), who suggests that a reliability alpha of 0.70 is appropriate to measure any psychological construct.
+It yielded a reliability alpha coefficient of 0.79, 0.87 and 0.76 respectively which is consistent with Nunnaly and Bernstein (1994), who suggests that a reliability alpha of 0.70 is appropriate to measure any psychological construct.

-Method of Data Analysis: The research data was statistically analyzed by means of the Statistical Package for Social Science (SPSS).
-Data analysis was performed with the aid of Mean and Regression analysis.
+5.3 Method of Data Analysis

+The research data were statistically analyzed by means of the Statistical Package for Social Science (SPSS).
+Data analysis was performed with the aid of mean and regression analysis.

-Model Specification and Analytical Technique
+5.4 Model Specification and Analytical Technique